lxgreen/service_explorer/README.md

 ### Client
 The client is a simple console application that prompts user to enter the required information: IP address of the target machine and user credentials for authentication.
 The client sends the provided data in JSON format within GET request to `/services` API.

+## Installation and Running
+In addition to the project code, it is necessary to install the 3rd party packages mentioned in Dependencies section of this doc.

+The `server_app.py` and `client_app.py` in the project root directory are the server and client entry point modules, respectively.
+Look at the Configuration section for details.

 ## Configuration
 Both client and server are configured by command line arguments.